samvera/samvera.org/README.md

 ## App commands

-### Build primary navigation
+### Build site navigation

 ```
 npm run build-site-nav
 ```

+Site navigation and linking can be automated using the following script.
+Essentially it reads the contents of the project's `/markdown` directory to know about News items, and pages tucked under "parent" pages for primary site navigation.

-This command executes a NodeJS script which will read the `/markdown` directory in the project, and dynamically create a site navigation file, `/site-navigation.js`.
+The command below executes a NodeJS script which will read the `/markdown` directory in the project, and dynamically create a site navigation file, `/site-navigation.js`.
 This navigation file is used by the application to create Primary Navigation.

 ## Top level app overview